icapps/nodejs-silverback/README.md

 ### Migrations

 The project uses a sql query builder called [knex.js](http://knexjs.org/) which provides migration support.
-Run all migrations via `yarn db:migrate`.
+Run all migrations via `npm run db:migrate`.

 - This will take you `DATABASE_URL` from the environment variables.

 ### Seeds

 The project uses a sql query builder called [knex.js](http://knexjs.org/) which provides seeding support.
-Run all initial seeds via `yarn db:seed`.
+Run all initial seeds via `npm run db:seed`.

 - This will take you `DATABASE_URL` from the environment variables.
 - It will use `INITIAL_SEED_USERNAME` and `INITIAL_SEED_PASSWORD` from the environment variables to create an initial Admin user.